NPR controversies: Anti-Hindu statement from producer

-In 2019, an NPR producer based in Delhi, Furkan Khan, was forced to resign from her job following a backlash over a tweet in which she called Hindus as "piss drinking and dung worshipping" and that they should "give up Hinduism".
+In 2019, an NPR producer based in Delhi, Furkan Khan, was forced to resign from her job following a backlash over a tweet in which she described Hindus as "piss drinking and dung worshipping" and stated that they should "give up Hinduism".

 Mike Pompeo and Mary Louise Kelly

 During the middle of the impeachment trial of Donald Trump, on January 24, 2020, Mary Louise Kelly, a host of NPR's All Things Considered, interviewed Secretary of State Mike Pompeo.
 After asking several questions about Iran–United States relations, Kelly asked why Pompeo had not supported Ambassador Marie Yovanovitch during the Trump–Ukraine scandal.
-Pompeo replied that he has always supported every State Department employee, although he was unable or unwilling to cite a single example of support for Yovanovitch.
+Pompeo replied that he had always supported every State Department employee although he was unable or unwilling to cite a single example of support for Yovanovitch.

 Kelly says that Pompeo ended the interview and took her to a private room where he yelled at her, using several expletives.
 He asked her if she could find Ukraine on a map; she says she pointed to Ukraine, while he claims she pointed to Bangladesh.
 In a move the State Department Correspondents' Association described as "retaliation," the State Department then denied NPR correspondent Michele Kelemen a seat on Pompeo's flight to Europe and Central Asia.
-President Donald Trump praised Pompeo for the interview, while suggesting he would cut funding for NPR.
+President Donald Trump praised Pompeo for the interview while suggesting he would cut funding for NPR.

-Since the incident, NPR spokeswoman Isabel Lara emailed Washington Post columnist Eric Wemple "Donations are up!"
+After the incident, NPR spokeswoman Isabel Lara emailed Washington Post columnist Eric Wemple "Donations are up!"

-Supreme Court mask reporting
+Supreme Court COVID face mask reporting

-In January 2021, NPR legal affairs correspondent Nina Totenberg reported some Supreme Court justices were not willing to wear a mask to protect Justice Sonia Sotomayor, due to her comorbidities.
+In January 2021, NPR legal affairs correspondent Nina Totenberg reported that some U.S. Supreme Court justices were not willing to wear a face mask to protect Justice Sonia Sotomayor, who was at increased COVID-19 risk due to her health history.
 The court released a statement challenging Totenberg's reporting, claiming all justices were wearing personal protective equipment in the courtroom.
 In response, the network's public editor wrote, "Totenberg's story merits a clarification, but not a correction.
 After talking to Totenberg and reading all justices' statements, I believe her reporting was solid, but her word choice was misleading."